TalEliyahu/awesome-security-newsletters/README.md

 - [Zero Day](https://zetter.substack.com) - If you love stories about hackers, spies, cybercrime and the intersection between cybersecurity and national security, this publication should interest you - Prepared by Kim Zetter [@KimZetter](https://twitter.com/KimZetter)

-- [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.
+- [Risky.Biz](https://srslyriskybiz.substack.com/subscribe) - It’s your weekly digest and analysis of the big stories shaping cyber policy.
+Prepared by Brett Winterford [(@breditor)](https://twitter.com/breditor), Tom Uren [(@tomatospy)](https://twitter.com/tomatospy), and Patrick Gray [(@riskybusiness)](https://twitter.com/riskybusiness).

+- [SecPro](https://security.packt.com/) - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
+No spam.
+No jibber jabber - The SecPro [(@the_secpro)](https://twitter.com/the_secpro).

+## News Newsletters

+- [SANS Newsletters](https://www.sans.org/newsletters/) - SANS offers three newsletters to keep you up-to-date on the latest cybersecurity news, cyber attacks and vulnerabilities, and security awareness tips and stories.

 - [This week in security](https://this.weekinsecurity.com/) - A weekly tl;dr cybersecurity newsletter of all the major stuff you missed, but really need to know.
 It includes news, the happy corner, a featured cyber cat (or friend), and more.
 It's sent every Sunday, and is completely free.
 Prepared by Zack Whittaker [@zackwhittaker](https://twitter.com/zackwhittaker).

 - [CyberSecNewsWeekly](https://buttondown.email/CybersecNewsWeekly) - A weekly collection of news, articles, tools and tutorials by a security professional (@lormayna) for security professionals audience.

 - [Unsupervised Learning Community](https://danielmiessler.com/newsletter/) - Daniel spends 20+ hours a week consuming content, and every Monday morning he sends a summary of the most important stories - Daniel Miessler [(@DanielMiessler)](https://twitter.com/DanielMiessler)

-- [Risky.Biz](https://srslyriskybiz.substack.com/subscribe) - It’s your weekly digest and analysis of the big stories shaping cyber policy.
-Prepared by Brett Winterford [(@breditor)](https://twitter.com/breditor), Tom Uren [(@tomatospy)](https://twitter.com/tomatospy), and Patrick Gray [(@riskybusiness)](https://twitter.com/riskybusiness).

-- [SecPro](https://security.packt.com/) - Each SecPro issue is packed with analysis of trending threats and attacks, practical tutorials, hands-on labs, and actionable content.
-No spam.
-No jibber jabber - The SecPro [(@the_secpro)](https://twitter.com/the_secpro).

-- [Security Conversations](https://securityconversations.com/newsletters/) - A weekly collection of news, op-ed analysis, tools and resources for cybersecurity practitioners - Ryan Naraine [(@ryanaraine)](https://twitter.com/ryanaraine).

 - [U.S. Department of Homeland Security](https://public.govdelivery.com/accounts/USDHS/subscriber/new) - Sign up to receive free e-mails to get updates on a variety of U.S. Department of Homeland Security cyber security topics.

 - [<hi/5>](https://info.securityjourney.com/hi5signup) - Every week they send you five carefully curated application security articles by [@SecurityJourney](https://twitter.com/SecurityJourney).

+- [Security Conversations](https://securityconversations.com/newsletters/) - A weekly collection of news, op-ed analysis, tools and resources for cybersecurity practitioners - Ryan Naraine [(@ryanaraine)](https://twitter.com/ryanaraine).

+- [Last Week in Security](https://blog.badsectorlabs.com) - A summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.

 ## Twitter Lists